Impressions of Holland

 "Our competitors, like China and Japan, have been bailing us out," JF said.
 "They've been buying dollars and getting punished for doing so.
 But this is only a temporary fix and it's only scratching the surface.
 I don't know how long it will be before the give up."

 "It's true," I said.
 "It's just a surface fix.
 I read something the other day that blew my mind.
 David Walker, the former Comptroller General of the United States, said that the government has incurred a $53 trillion debt for future Social Security and Medicare benefits.
 He said that figure is up from $20 million at the start of this decade.
 What's worse is that it is rising by $2 million to $3 million a year."
-"Fifty three trillion dollars?
-Are you sure it wasn't 53 billion?"
-AS wanted to know.

 "I'm sure," I told them, but I could see they didn't believe me.